Skip to main content

 kubectl get secret cluster-wizard-cert -n cluster-wizard -o jsonpath='{.data.ca\.crt}' | base64 -d > ca_cert.pem

-wizard-clients -c hosts -cert admin-cert.crt -ca ./ca_cert.pem -pkey admin-private.key
+wizard-client -c hosts -cert admin-cert.crt -ca ./ca_cert.pem -pkey admin-private.key

-Helm Values
+Cluster Wizard Helm Values

 Admin User

-The admin account for Cluster-Wizard defined by adminUser and adminEmail.
+The admin account for Cluster Wizard defined by adminUser and adminEmail.
 These are required values with no defaults.

-Example values-override.yaml snippet showing Admin User values:
+Example cluster-wizard-values-override.yaml snippet showing Admin User values:

 adminUser: "cluster-wizard-admin"